 MU Zone “Permitted Uses” and “Use Permit Uses”:

-Just up the road from the BBCLT, the BB RCC and County Master Plan also designate a very small “Mixed Use” (MU) Zone area in the “Downtown” strip of BB.
-It consists of several parcels on “Main Street”, running from Indian Springs School (ISS) to the Pit Stop Store, Trailer Park, part of the Ghetto, Wendell’s, and the old “Taste of Home” spot.
-This MU Zone has various types of permits, but the long list includes/allows Residential, Small-Scale Farming, and almost any commercial use you could think of, as long as it’s low impact, non polluting, etc. With a Use Permit, the MU zone even allows all kinds of stores, restaurants, hotels, auto service station, bowling alley, church, warehouse, car dealership, kennel, winery, theater, and on and on…
+Just up the road from (and almost touching) the BBCLT property, the BB RCC and County Master Plan also designates a very small “Mixed Use” (MU) Zone area in the “Downtown” strip of BB.
+It consists of several parcels on “Main Street”, running from Indian Springs School (ISS) to the Pit Stop Store, Trailer Park, part of the cabin rental cluster, locally known as “The Ghetto”, the “Wendell’s Place” parcel, and the old “Taste of Home” café spot.
+This MU Zone allows various types of permits, but the long list includes residential units, small-scale farming, and almost any commercial use you could think of, as long as it’s low impact, non polluting, etc. With a “Use Permit”, the MU zone even allows all kinds of low-impact businesses, such as stores, restaurants, hotels, auto service station, bowling alley, church, warehouse, car dealership, kennel, winery, theater, and more…

 General Visions: The BBCLT’s initial project goals for this incredible site are to produce a wealth of farm-raised food, and to work to become a community showpiece for the town and the region.
 This farm has already become a small haven of bio-diversity and food production that will eventually attract many more participants and visitors, while creating an economic force in the community, providing a variety of useful and needed jobs, services, and facilities to continue to improve our community.